GluuFederation/docs-de-prod/docs/source/operation/vault.md

 ## Overview

-This operational guide is for Gluu Server DE deployment that uses `vault` as `GLUU_SECRET_ADAPTER` backend.
+This operational guide is for a Gluu Server DE deployment that uses `vault` as `GLUU_SECRET_ADAPTER` backend.
-Kubernetes deployment may skip this guide.
+If using a Kubernetes deployment, this guide is optional.

-## Choosing Storage Backend
+## Choosing a Storage Backend

-The storage backend determines where to store the secrets to.
+The storage backend determines where to store secrets.
 For ease of use and HA mode, we recommend the `consul` backend.

 Example: